thecatalogueback/Marvin-2-Readwise-Exporter/README.md

 ## Version History
 - 03-02-2021 - first version! a very basic exportor for marvin highlights
 - 03-02-2021a - Fixed a problem with blank lines being a problem in Marvin exports
+- 12-02-2021 - No Longer assumes EntryText without highlight is vocab and just adds it as highlight